• Skip to primary navigation

 • ⅓ tsp freshly ground black pepper

-• 30g butter, cubed (2 tbsp)
+• 30 g butter, cubed (2 tbsp)

 Instructions

-1. Prepare the toasts.
-Cut the tomatoes in halves.
+1. Prepare the toasts and tomatoes.
+Cut the tomatoes in half.
 Heat the olive oil in a non-stick frying pan over medium-high heat.
 Once hot, add the bread slices and the tomatoes.
 Cook until the bread is nicely toasted underneath, about 4 min.
 It should be crispier and begin to turn golden brown.
 Flip the bread and the tomato halves over with a spatula.
 Move the slices of bread around to soak up any olive oil left in the pan.
 Cook until the second side is just as crispy as the first, about 4 min.
 The tomatoes should have softened and browned up a bit.
 Flip the bread slices and the tomato halves (they may collapse a bit) a second time.
 Reduce the heat to very low to keep things warm while you crack on with the rest.

 2. Make the scrambled eggs.
 Crack the eggs into a mixing bowl and sprinkle the salt & black pepper.
 Beat the eggs with a whisk until few streaks of white remain.
 Heat a large skillet or non-stick frying pan over medium-low heat.
 Add butter to the pan and swirl it around with a rubber spatula.
 Once the butter starts to sizzle, add the eggs and be ready with your spatula.